 Since even the core banking app functionality can be implemented differently, a version for one platform with a basic admin web panel can be ready for market release as soon as in 3 months or take up to 10 months.

-It’s fair to say that the product sophistication and the dev team’s location are the major factors determining the final cost of mobile banking product development.
 Neither established banks nor startups would like to skimp on the product’s functionalities, quality, and look-and-feel, but both can save significantly by outsourcing the project.
 For example, agencies in Eastern Europe are known for reasonable pricing and the high quality of their services.

 Source: Accelerance